ctrf-io/ctrf/docs/reporters/codeceptjs.md

 ---
 sidebar_position: 10
-title: Codeceptjs
+title: Codeceptjs JSON Reporter
-description: CTRF report examples
+description: A codeceptjs JSON test reporter to create test reports that follow the CTRF standard.
 ---
-# codeceptjs JSON Reporter

 A codeceptjs JSON test reporter to create test reports that follow the CTRF standard.